engineer template

 - skill: Rust

-context: Learning for performance-critical paths
+context: Learning for performance-critical paths.
+3 months in, coming from Go.

 ```